Jewish Language Project

 We've been lucky enough to work with dozens of organizations on various initiatives, such as educational curriculum-building, co-sponsoring events, and more.
 Our collaboration partners have been:

-30 Years After - 7000 Languages - Alliance for Jewish Theater - American Jewish Committee - American Sephardi Federation - ASF Institute for Jewish Experience - Association for the Social Scientific Study of Jewry (ASSJ) - Be'chol Lashon - Brandeis University Mandel Center for Studies in Jewish Education - California Institute for Yiddish Culture and Language - Cambridge University Library Genizah Research Unit - Cantors Assembly - Central Synagogue, New York City - Der Nister - Endangered Language Alliance - eSefarad - The Forward - In Geveb: A Journal of Yiddish Studies - Iranian American Jewish Federation - Iranian Jewish Women's Organization - JQT Vancouver - J Weekly - Jewish Arts Collective - JewishLive - Jewish Music Institute - Jewish Music Research Centre - Jewish Women's Archive - JIMENA - Judaism Unbound - Kulture Mercado - Kveller - Lehrhaus - Lilith Magazine - Living Tongues Institute for Endangered Languages - Mother Tongue - National Yiddish Theatre Folksbiene - Nessah Synagogue - Open Siddur Project - Oxford School of Rare Jewish Languages - Pico Union Project - Posen Library of Jewish Culture and Civilization - Princeton Geniza Lab - Sephardi American Mizrahi Initiative - Sephardic Educational Center - Sephardic Studies Program, UW Stroum Center for Jewish Studies - SHAI: Sephardic Heritage Alliance, Inc. - Shalom Sydney - Sholem Aleichem Institute - Shmuztik Shmates - Theatre Dybbuk - UCBerkeley Magnes Museum - ucLADINO - UCLA Alan D. Leve Center for Jewish Studies - UCLA Herb Albert School of Music - UCLA Lowell Milken Center for Music of American Jewish Experience - USC Casden Institute - UnYeshiva - UW Stroum Center for Jewish Studies - Wikitongues - Y&S Nazarian Iranian Young Leadership Initiative of the Jewish Federation of Greater Los Angeles - Yiddish Book Center - Yiddishkayt
+30 Years After - 7000 Languages - Alliance for Jewish Theater - American Jewish Committee - American Sephardi Federation - ASF Institute for Jewish Experience - Association for the Social Scientific Study of Jewry (ASSJ) - Be'chol Lashon - Brandeis University Mandel Center for Studies in Jewish Education - California Institute for Yiddish Culture and Language - Cambridge University Library Genizah Research Unit - Cantors Assembly - Central Synagogue, New York City - Der Nister - Endangered Language Alliance - eSefarad - The Forward - In Geveb: A Journal of Yiddish Studies - Iranian American Jewish Federation - Iranian Jewish Women's Organization - JQT Vancouver - J Weekly - Jewish Arts Collective - JewishLive - Jewish Music Institute - Jewish Music Research Centre - Jewish Women's Archive - JIMENA - Judaism Unbound - Kultur Mercado - Kveller - Lehrhaus - Lilith Magazine - Living Tongues Institute for Endangered Languages - Mother Tongue - National Yiddish Theatre Folksbiene - Nessah Synagogue - Open Siddur Project - Oxford School of Rare Jewish Languages - Pico Union Project - Posen Library of Jewish Culture and Civilization - Princeton Geniza Lab - Sephardi American Mizrahi Initiative - Sephardic Educational Center - Sephardic Studies Program, UW Stroum Center for Jewish Studies - SHAI: Sephardic Heritage Alliance, Inc. - Shalom Sydney - Sholem Aleichem Institute - Shmuztik Shmates - Theatre Dybbuk - UCBerkeley Magnes Museum - ucLADINO - UCLA Alan D. Leve Center for Jewish Studies - UCLA Herb Albert School of Music - UCLA Lowell Milken Center for Music of American Jewish Experience - USC Casden Institute - UnYeshiva - UW Stroum Center for Jewish Studies - Wikitongues - Workers Circle - Y&S Nazarian Iranian Young Leadership Initiative of the Jewish Federation of Greater Los Angeles - Yiddish Book Center - Yiddishkayt

 Press